Check if you need a visitor visa or an NZeTA

 For information about visas and COVID-19, visit the Immigration NZ website.

 Permanent residents: Yes.

-Citizens: No — you don’t need a visitor visa either.
+Citizens: No — you do not need a visitor visa either.

 Permanent residents and citizens both get an Australian Resident Visa when they arrive in New Zealand.